West Los Angeles

-West Los Angeles is an area within the city of Los Angeles, California.
+West Los Angeles is an area within the city of Los Angeles, California, United States.
 The residential and commercial neighborhood is divided by the Interstate 405 freeway, and each side is sometimes treated as a distinct neighborhood, mapped differently by different sources.
 Each lies within the larger Westside region of Los Angeles County.

 Geography

 West Los Angeles Community Plan

 The West Los Angeles Community Plan area recognized by the city of Los Angeles is generally bounded by Centinela Avenue on the west; Wilshire Boulevard and Santa Monica Boulevard on the north; National Boulevard, Pico Boulevard, and Exposition Boulevard on the south; and Durango Avenue, Robertson Boulevard, and Canfield Avenue on the east.
 Among the neighborhoods included within it are Sawtelle, Rancho Park, Beverlywood, Cheviot Hills, Castle Heights, and Century City.
 The Community Plan area itself is part of the larger West Los Angeles Area Plan Commission area (i.e., the Westside region).